pgjdbc/pgjdbc/docs/content/documentation/server-prepare.md

 > **Note**
 >
-> `autosave` might result in **severe** performance issues for long transactions, as PostgreSQL backend is not optimized for the case of long transactions and lots of savepoints.
+> `autosave` might result in **severe** performance issues for long transactions, as PostgreSQL™ backend is not optimized for the case of long transactions and lots of savepoints.

 #### Replication connection

-PostgreSQL replication connection does not allow to use server side prepared statements, so pgJDBC uses simple queries in the case where `replication` connection property is activated.
+PostgreSQL™ replication connection does not allow to use server side prepared statements, so pgJDBC uses simple queries in the case where `replication` connection property is activated.

 #### Use of server-prepared statements for con.createStatement()